fschaal/eloy-bot/README.md

     `What day are we on?` / `What day of the week is it?`

 ## Installation
-1.  `cd`To desired install location.
+1.  `cd`to desired install location.
 2.  `git clone https://github.com/fschaal/eloy-bot.git`
 3.  `npm install`
 4. If not already, create a bot on slack `https://{yourteam}.slack.com/apps/manage/custom-integrations`
+5. Fork the Eloy wit.ai repository `https://wit.ai/fschaal/eloy-bot`
-5. Set environment variable (API-Key, url, ect) for the modules you would like to use.
+6. Set environment variable (API-Key, url, ect) for the modules you would like to use.
-    Note: SLACK_TOKEN is required for the bot to start.
-Your bots API-Key can be found on the bots config page.
+    Note: SLACK_TOKEN is required for the bot to start and the WIT_TOKEN is required in order to process any sentences.
-6.  `npm start`
+7.  `npm start`
-7. Talk to Eloy on Slack :) Eloy will by triggered by mention or direct-message.
+8. Talk to Eloy on Slack :) Eloy will by triggered by mention or direct-message.

 ## Contributing
 1. Fork it!